jackylk/carbon-requested-feature/README.md

 1. merge index for global sort table
 2. Support timestamp64 datatype for column that stores millisecond level timestamp
 3. Make tempCSV default value as 'false' for DataframeWriter

+## Image Content Search

+1. CREATE TABLE on pictures, sound, binary data, etc. CREATE DATAMAP on these binary to extract metadata and build secondary index, so that user can search these pictures by metadata like time, place, camera type, etc.
+2. CarbonStore should accept JPG picture as segment file format